-Their dances are often performed in rows, with stamping.
-Dancers wear grass skirts or lap-laps and distinctive masks, often with moving parts portraying the topics of the dance.
+Each island has its own particular style of dance.
+Dances are often performed in rows, with stamping.
+Dancers wear grass skirts or lap-laps and distinctive hand-held masks, often with moving parts ("dance machines") portraying the topics of the dance.
 These can include aircraft models in dances about WWII.

 The traditional feathered headdress (dhari) that features prominently on the Torres Strait Islander flag consists of a row of feathers attached to an arched cane border.
 The feathers are clipped to represent fishtails.
 A single black feather sits on top of the dhari.
 The vertical cane lines across the centre of the dhari symbolise the forehead crease lines – a sign of wisdom.